catseye/Chrysoberyl/README.markdown

 the licenses of the implementations contained with it.

 Each implementation has an implementation-type.
-For a programming language, this may be interpreter, compiler, etc.  For an architecture, this must be "emulator".
+For a programming language, this may be interpreter, compiler, etc.  For a platform, this currently must be "emulator".

-Each architecture must specify what its native language is.
-Implementations may specify, along with a host language, a host platform/architecture.
+Each platform must specify what its native language is.
+Implementations may specify, along with a host language, a host platform.

 ### side note ###